 The reality is that the new idea that Davis and Stocker favor is not all that new.
 As Marchant describes it, it is a form of what is called “entanglement.”
 Entanglement is the idea that the interaction of two cultures leads to a blending of those cultures, not the imposition or adoption of one over the other (especially in the case of colonialism).
 This idea has been increasingly influential in the archaeology of the Aegean Bronze Age over the last several years.
 Marchant even hints at this: immediately after presenting it as a new idea, she writes that it “fits recent suggestions” about the end of the Minoan palaces on Crete.

 Reading between the lines, we see that the new evidence plays little role in the adoption of the theory of entanglement here.
-(This is even more evident when we remember that the Griffin Warrior tomb does present “the Mycenaean belief system at the moment of its creation,” as Davis and Stocker write in Hesperia, but comes roughly a century after the start of the Shaft Grave phenomenon.)
+(This is even more evident when we remember that the Griffin Warrior tomb does not present “the Mycenaean belief system at the moment of its creation,” as Davis and Stocker write in Hesperia, but comes roughly a century after the start of the Shaft Grave phenomenon.)

 Entanglement, like colonization and emulation, is a model.
 The goal of scholarship is generally not to determine what actually happened in the past (which is often impossible), but to improve our understanding of the past – to come up with the best models possible.